-College football TV schedule Week 4
+College football TV schedule Week 4: Alabama looks to avoid another ‘rat poison’ moment against Texas A&M

 |ESPN

 A weird team, Temple.
-The Owls opened the season with a loss to FCS Villanova and then fell to Buffalo (no shame there: The Bulls were picked to finish second in the MAC East and are undefeated so far).
+The Owls opened the season with a loss to FCS Villanova and then fell to Buffalo (no shame there: The Bulls were picked to finish second in the MAC East and are undefeated).
 But Temple reversed course last weekend in an utterly dominant 35-14 win at Maryland, holding the Terps' offense scoreless (their touchdowns came on a pick-six and a blocked punt) by shutting down their rushing attack (Maryland entered averaging nearly 300 yards per game on the ground but managed only 132 against Temple, with more than half of them in garbage time).
-The Golden Hurricane hasn’t won on the road since 2016 and now must travel nearly 1,300 miles -- one of the longest in-conference road trips in the country -- on a short week.
+The Golden Hurricane hasn’t won on the road since 2016 and now must travel nearly 1,300 miles — one of the longest in-conference road trips in the country — on a short week.

 Friday